eberharf/cfl/README.md

     - `match_class_labels.py`

 ### `testing`
-This folder contains the automated test suite for checking the expected functionality of the code and preventing regression (loss of functionality).
-Look here for example code calls and to see expected behavior.
+This folder contains the automated test suite for checking the expected functionality of the code and preventing regression (loss of functionality). s
 **NOTE:** most tests not created yet

 ## Running CFL

+# TODO: add example calls

 ### Configuring `model_params`
 When constructing a new CDE object, you can specify a `model_params` dictionary.